christophpickl/gadsu/notes/HOWTO_RELEASE.md

 # Current Workaround

-* manually create a tag from the proper comment "[Auto-Release] current release version: 1.4.0"
+* Manually create a tag from the proper comment "[Auto-Release] current release version: 1.4.0"
-* push this tag to github, so you can start drafting a new release afterwords
+* Push this tag to github, so you can start drafting a new release afterwords
-* reason: this is due to a bug in the current release script (somehow git tagging does not work!)
+* Reason: this is due to a bug in the current release script (somehow git tagging does not work!)

 # Postdoings

-* make a backup of local `~/.gadsu` folder
+* Make a backup of local `~/.gadsu` folder
-* start the APP and JAR (and EXE if possible), and verify functionality via smoke tests
+* Start the APP and JAR (and EXE if possible), and verify functionality via smoke tests
-    * if there was an error, fix it, and create new x.x.1 bugfix version
+    * If there was an error, fix it, and create new x.x.1 bugfix version
-* pull changes from remote git repo to local
+* Pull changes from remote git repo to local
-* copy the released artifacts to the local __Gadsu/Releases directory
+* Copy the released artifacts to the local __Gadsu/Releases directory
-* draft a new release on github: https://github.com/christophpickl/gadsu/releases
+* Draft a new release on github: https://github.com/christophpickl/gadsu/releases
-    * select existing tag (BUG!), e.g. `v1.4.0`
+    * Select existing tag (BUG!), e.g. `v1.4.0`
-    * set release title to: `Release 1.4.0`
+    * Set release title to: `Release 1.4.0`
-    * attach all three binary artifacts (exe, dmg, jar); this can take a moment as of 3x50 MB to upload
+    * Attach all three binary artifacts (exe, dmg, jar); this can take a moment as of 3x50 MB to upload
-    * list all resolved issues for this milestone
+    * List all resolved issues for this milestone
-    * enter following description and publish:
+    * Enter following description and publish:
 ---
 windows users please use the EXE, apple users the DMG and for all other nixes the JAR file.